 Brush off the grit and dirt before storing.
 Go an extra mile by using a dry lubricant application on the pole ends and zipper tracks.
 Search for a lubricant that’s formulated for outdoor equipment.
 Using wax may not be a good idea because it could hold onto dirt and the scented types attract wildlife and bugs.

 Cleaning your tent is imperative if you want it to protect you during your camping trip.
 Failure to clean it properly may make your trip unpleasant.
 You may have to sleep in a tent that has absorbed odors and dust from other trips.
 So why not spend the extra time keeping your tent clean so that you can enjoy using it as much as you can on your camping trip?
+See our article on how to choose the best family tents for more information.

 We love to hear what you think, what are your thoughts, and contributions?
 Do you have another idea?
 Let us know!